Mount Whitney

-Mount Whitney (Paiute: Tumanguya) is a mountain in the Sierra Nevada mountain range of California, and the highest point in the contiguous United States, with an elevation of 4421 m.
-It lies in East–Central California on the boundary between Inyo and Tulare counties, and 84.6 mi west-northwest of North America's lowest topographic point, Badwater Basin in Death Valley National Park, at 282 ft below sea level.
+Mount Whitney (Paiute: Tumanguya) is a mountain in California's Sierra Nevada range, and is the highest point in the contiguous United States, with an elevation of 4421 m.
+It is located in East–Central California along the border of Inyo and Tulare counties.
 The mountain's west slope is in Sequoia National Park and the summit is the southern terminus of the John Muir Trail, which runs 211.9 mi from Happy Isles in Yosemite Valley.
 The eastern slopes are in Inyo National Forest in Inyo County.
 Mount Whitney is ranked 18th by topographic isolation and 81st by prominence on Earth.
+It is the tallest mountain in the United States outside of Alaska.